-This way, your bed will be healthy in terms of microbes, but also and above all, it’ll smell like fresh air.
+This way, your bed will be healthy in terms of germs, but also and above all, it’ll smell like fresh air.
 Perfect for seductions under the duvet, no?

 Tip #3: Air out your bedroom at least 15 minutes every day!

 Pollution is in the air today (in any sense!).
 But pollution is also linked to the air in your home, and worst: in fact, the air where you live tends to get polluted more quickly than the air outside.
-That’s where you’ll tell us that it doesn’t take to sharpest tool in the shed to understand this, since the air volume contained in a house is by necessity inferior than that of the whole planet.
+That’s where you’ll tell us that it doesn't take being the sharpest tool in the shed to understand this, since the volume of air contained in a house is by necessity inferior to that of a whole planet.

 Tip #4: Regularly wash your sheets and your mattress cover!

 It’s kind of obvious: if your mattress absorbs your filth and your liquids, your sheets and bed cover have imbibed even more of it!
 That’s why it’s better to change them regularly and wash them.

 First, the right washing temperature must be selected.
 For your anti-bacteria/anti-mite genocide to be effective on your sheets, you should favour a temperature of over 66 Celsius degrees.
 If you like to be fancy and possess silk sheets, then a delicate wash at 30°C is advisable.